 Since Geant4/GATE simulations are quite CPU time consuming, IDEAL is designed to run on a GNU/Linux cluster in order to achieve the statistical goal within a reasonable time.
 IDEAL is implemented as a set of python modules and scripts.
 These convert the information in the input DICOM plan data into a set of data files and scripts that can be used by Gate to simulate the delivery of each of the beams requested in the treatment plan, using beamline model details and CT calibration curves that are configured by the user during installation and commissioning of the IDEAL.
 The dose distribution for each beam is computed separately up to the statistical goal specified by the user: number of primaries, average uncertainty or a fixed calculation time.
-The dose grid is by default the same as used by the treatment planning system, but the user can choose to override the spatial resolution.
-The beam dose as well as the plan dose are exported as DICOM files.
+The dose grid is by default the same as used by the treatment planning system, but the user can choose a different the spatial resolution by overriding the number of voxels per dimension.
+Each of the beam dose distributions as well as the plan dose distribution are exported as DICOM files.